-Martha Swetzoff has an eclectic background in media design and production including film, video design for theater, CD-ROM and Web projects.
-She has made several short films and videotapes as an independent director/producer which have been shown in the U.S. and abroad.
 She has been the recipient of several grants and awards including grants from the National Endowment for the Arts (Media Arts), the LEF Foundation, The Kapor Family Foundation, The Mass.
 Cultural Council and the New England Regional Fellowship program.
-In addition to her own projects she has worked on such diverse works as Dream On; Leona's Sister Gerri; Living at Risk, the story of a Nicaraguan family; E.O.
-Wilson: Reflections on a Life in Science; the Addison Gallery of American Art's videodisc Harold Tovish; Radio Interference, an interactive performance piece by Antenna Theater, The Laramie Project, Burning Down the House for Talking Heads; and Robert Wilson's theater piece, the CIVIL WARS.
+In addition to her own projects she has worked on such diverse works as HBO's Dream On; Leona's Sister Gerri; Living at Risk, the story of a Nicaraguan family; E.O.
+Wilson: Reflections on a Life in Science; the Addison Gallery of American Art's videodisc Harold Tovish; Radio Interference, an interactive performance piece by Antenna Theater, The Laramie Project, Burning Down the House for Talking Heads; and Robert Wilson's theater piece, the Civil Wars.
 She was creative director for the CD-ROM magazine LAUNCH and a web-only art event by Yoko Ono.
 Swetzoff is on the faculty of the Rhode Island School of Design.
 She graduated cum laude from Harvard and has a MS from the MIT Media Laboratory.

 Panelist, Hawaii International Film Festival